-Consumers in the UK, Germany, the Netherlands, and Italy accounted for 92% of lodged complaints
+Consumers in the UK, Germany, the Netherlands, and Ireland accounted for 92% of lodged complaints

-The map below in Graph 2 and Table 1 on the following page depicts a breakdown of complaints received in 2022 per country.
-The UK, in dark blue on the map, received 67% of all complaints, with Germany falling in second place registering 12% of complaints.
-The Netherlands also accounted for 8% of complaints followed by Italy and Ireland at 5% and 2% respectively.
+The map below in Graph 2 and Table 1 on the following page depicts a breakdown of complaints received in 2023 per country.
+The UK, in dark blue on the map, received 71% of all complaints, with Germany falling in second place registering 12% of complaints.
+The Netherlands also accounted for 9% of complaints followed by Ireland 9%.
 The rest of the detailed breakdown can be found in the table on the following page.